 Gambling is the voluntary wagering on an event with an unknown outcome with the objective of winning some other thing of equal or greater value.
-It involves risks and so requires three elements for it to occur: risk, consideration, and a reward.
+It involves risks and so requires three elements for it to occur: risk, consideration, and reward.
 It is also known as ‘poker gambling’ in the United States, although many other countries use ‘gambling’ to refer to the same activity.
 Gambling can take many different forms.
-For example, gambling at a racecourse may involve placing bets on the winner; but in the UK, ‘gambling’ generally refers to betting on horse racing.
+For example, gambling at a racecourse may involve placing bets on the winner; but, ‘gambling’ generally refers to betting on horse racing.

 Treating gambling addiction is quite tough.
 In the past, the usual approaches were either trying to patch up the person’s self-esteem or sending them to a mental hospital, both of which had their own problems.
 One significant issue was that people often didn’t want to fully rely on professionals for help, creating resistance to treatment from the addicted person and their support network.
 Nevertheless, it’s important to know that recovery is possible.
-If you’re struggling with a gambling addiction, consider working with a behavioral therapy practitioner or similar professional who can guide you through this challenging phase.
-Recovering from addiction takes time and effort, but it can lead to a brighter and more fulfilling future.
+If you’re struggling with a gambling addiction, consider working with a behavioral therapy practitioner or a similar professional who can guide you through this challenging phase.

 Treatment for gambling addiction varies, but for many people, it involves some form of therapy.
 Many people often find success through a form of behavioral therapy like hypnosis, age regression therapy, or cognitive-behavioral therapy wherein the therapists attempt to re-train their brains to stop being a compulsive gambler.
 Similarly, others opt for more traditional, inpatient programs that allow them to go through therapy sessions one on one.